The 7 Cheapest Michelin Restaurants in Los Angeles in 2023

-Incredibly for a Michelin-starred restaurant, you can eat here for as little as $69 per person, or for parties of 8 or more, choose the special menu at $100 per person.
+The most affordable combo: Incredibly for a Michelin-starred restaurant, you can eat here for as little as $69 per person, or for parties of 8 or more, choose the special menu at $100 per person.

-Looking for a 7-course menu in a Michelin-starred restaurant in downtown LA for less than $100?
+Looking for a 7-course menu in a Michelin-starred restaurant in downtown LA for less than $150?
 Impossible, surely!
 Well, not when you discover the unique experience of Shibumi, David Schlosser’s kappo omakase.

 What makes kappo so special?
 The word means, literally, ‘to cut and to cook’, and refers to a multi-course cuisine based entirely on the chef’s choices.

 Attention to detail is at the heart of everything in this intimate 40-seat Japanese restaurant and bar.
 Guests are offered exquisite dishes prepared with the pick of local, organic, and sustainable ingredients, skilfully presented on handmade ceramics on a counter made from 400-year-old cypress wood.

 This Japanese-Italian fusion gained kudos from the Michelin team, who were impressed by the use of sustainably raised seafood and wine list, which features 90% natural and organic selections.